turpalho/stripe_project/README.md

 ```

-Create superuser to use Django admin:
+Create a superuser to use Django admin:

 ```
     docker exec -it --env PYTHONUNBUFFERED=1 stripe_container python manage.py createsuperuser